rouvinerh/SecJournal/websec/disclosed-bugs/accepted/2fa-bypass.md

 ## Exploit

-The first thing I tried was to register a user with a fake email, since this application's functionality relied heavily on the email used in registration.
+The first thing I tried was to register a user with a fake email.
+This approach made sense since the application's functionality relied heavily on the email used during registration.

 The current flow is: